How Long Does a Mattress Last?

 Body Type/Weight

 Not all mattresses are designed with body diversity in mind.
-Some work best for light to average weight sleepers, while others are better for heavy people.
+Some work best for light to average weight sleepers, while others are better mattresses for heavy people.
 Heavyweight sleepers of all sleeping positions are prone to making those body indentations in a mattress more easily than people who don’t weigh as much.
 But companies have seen this issue and started creating beds made to support heavier weights.

 That’s why brands like Big Fig exist.
 Big Fig is actually short for “big figure” because the brand makes mattresses with large bodied individuals and couples.
 These mattresses can withstand up to 1,100 lb of pressure!